susji/lc/README.md

 ## Bootstrapping and self-hosting

-We want produce `lc`, a version of the compiler compiled by the compiler itself.
+We want to produce `lc`, a version of the compiler compiled by the compiler itself.
 Bootstrapping is done by using any reasonably compliant C compiler to produce `lc0`.
 We self-compile the full compiler twice to ensure that `lc0` and `lc1` produce identical output.
 The steps are these:

 1. Compile the `lc0` executable with some existing C compiler
 2. Produce `lc1.s` with `lc0`